Harriet Cohen: Other relationships

-D. H. Lawrence became a close friend of Harriet Cohen's.
+D. H. Lawrence became a close friend of Cohen's.
 It was clear already in 1915 that this friendship had created some tensions between Cohen and Arnold Bax.
 Bax protested at Cohen's closeness to Lawrence.
 She told Lawrence that they would have to meet secretly.
 In demonstrative mood that day, Lawrence scrawled across her autograph book "The door closed".
 A short time later Cohen contracted tuberculosis, possibly from Lawrence, who died of the disease in 1930.
-Cohen to Bax always denied any sexual relationship with Lawrence but many believed they were lovers.
+Cohen always denied any sexual relationship with Lawrence to Bax, but many believed she and Lawrence were lovers.
 Nonetheless, Lawrence and Cohen remained good friends and were regularly seeing each other as least as part of a group of friends up until his death.
-They would often talk together about the music of their common friend, the musician Elgar.
+They would often talk together about the music of their common friend Elgar.

 Cohen was introduced to William Walton in 1923 by Arnold Bennett.
 They carried on a rather flirtatious friendship which Cohen described in her autobiography as "stormy but delightful".
 She wrote that the irritation they often felt for each other did not lessen the underlying affection.
 Cohen championed Walton's music both at home and abroad especially in the late 1920s and early '30s.
 On assigning to Cohen the premier performance of his Sinfonia Concertante in 1927 he said to her "I know it will be in safe hands".

 Rosa Newmarch introduced Harriet Cohen to Jean Sibelius in London 1921 and they spent some time together.
 In the summer 1936 Cohen travelled in Finland with Arnold Bax and they had long discussions with Sibelius both in Helsinki and Ainola.
-Sibelius even wrote her the opening chord of his eighth symphony which was never published.
+Sibelius even wrote her the opening chord of his eighth symphony on a cigarette packet.
+The Eighth Symphony was lost.

 However, her most important relationship was probably with Arnold Bennett.
 "Arnold Bennett, dear friend and mentor of my youth died on 27 March 1931" wrote Cohen in her autobiography.
-Arnold Bennett was one of Cohen's closest friends and responsible for introducing her to many of her new friends.
+Bennett was one of Cohen's closest friends and responsible for introducing her to many of her new friends.
 Bennett introduced Cohen to William Walton and Max Beaverbrook in 1923.
 Cohen was devastated on Bennett's sudden death from typhoid fever on 27 March 1931.
 She had spoken to him only a few days earlier, when he had told her how unwell he was feeling.
 It was Bennett who had kept Cohen on the rails for over a decade giving her honest, blunt necessary advice.
 Cohen listened to him and respected his judgement.
 He had guided her when she was in her 20s when her reputation and fame was growing both at home and abroad.